 Dutch clubs and organisations in Australia

-With thanks to the Netherlands Embassy in Canberra The strong historical ties between the Netherlands and Australia have resulted in many Dutch interest groups, ranging from social clubs to cultural organisations.
-On this webpage you will also find information on learning the Dutch language in Australia and Dutch focused media
+Original list thanks to the Netherlands Embassy in Canberra (2022), updated by the DACC January 2024.
+The strong historical ties between the Netherlands and Australia have resulted in many Dutch interest groups, ranging from social clubs to cultural organisations.
+On this webpage you will also find information on learning the

 Read More »